EmilRamsvik/Digital-Garden/docs/Mathematics/Chaos.md

 - [Entropy in Engineering Processes](https://logical.li/blog/entropy/)
 - [Boundaries of predictability](https://azeemba.com/posts/boundaries-of-predictability.html)

 # Thoughts
 - Having a solid understanding of chaos and unpredictability is one of the most powerful mental models for understanding the world.
 - The real world is non-linear.
-You need to understand non-linearity in order to comprehend the world.
+You need to understand non-linearity to comprehend the world.
+- *A pattern is as complex as the length of the shortest description that can be used to produce it* - Andrei Kolmogorov
+-